-In addition to debt of £7.0 million detailed above, the Council is committed to making future payments to cover its pension fund deficit valued at £1.89 million and has made provisions to cover risks such as insurance claims.
+The Council is committed to making future payments to cover its pension fund deficit valued at £1.89 million and has made provisions to cover risks such as insurance claims.

 Governance: Decisions on incurring new discretional liabilities are taken by service managers in consultation with the Chief Finance Officer.